easttennesseecc-star/Q-Top-Dog-IDE/TIER_UPGRADE_PSYCHOLOGY.md

 **The Pain Point**:
 ```
-Day 1:   "I love Q-IDE!
+Day 1:   "I love Top Dog!
 This is amazing!"
 Day 3:   "I need to analyze this code again... oh, 5/day limit."
 Day 5:   "Hmm, I can't refactor this without manually rewriting it."
 Day 7:   "I want to pair with my friend... it's not available."